ivandotv/typescript-babel-jest-rollup/README.md

-# TypeScript, babel, Jest and Rollup Quick Start Template
+# TypeScript - Babel - Jest - Rollup Quick Start Template

 Opinionated template repository for creating javascript libraries with typescript, rollup babel, and jest.

 ## Getting Started

-You can immediately create your own repo by clicking on the `Use this template` button in the Github page UI.
+You can immediately create your repo by clicking on the `Use this template` button in the Github page UI.
 Or you can use [deGit](https://github.com/Rich-Harris/degit) which is a very convenient tool to quickly download the repository `degit https://github.com/ivandotv/node-module-typescript`

 ### Then